 - I knew with our darker kitchen cabinets I would have to do more than one coat of paint.
 One of the great things about Dixie Belle’s chalk paint is that it’s very thick and covers the cabinets well.
 I decided on two coats for the cabinets and two coats for the cabinet doors on top of the primer.
 If you have lighter cabinets you probably won’t need to do two coats.

-- I used painters pyramid stacks to keep the cabinet doors off the floor and easier for me to paint.
+Tip for painting cabinet doors: I used painters pyramid stacks to keep the cabinet doors off the floor and easier for me to paint.
 I suggest two packets as they bring 5 in each pack.
 You will need about 2 pyramid pieces per door and 4 for larger doors.
+These little pyramid stacks were a lifesaver in making sure that the cabinet doors were drying quickly and without any streaks.

 - The last step is to cover everything with Dixie Belle’s Gator Hide.
 This will protect the cabinets from stains, water damage, fingerprints, and will take away the chalky feel of the paint.
 I applied the Gator Hide using their blue sponge.